AliAbdollahian/Kernel-Simulator/README.md

 ## Conclusion

-This update showcases the progress made in Assignment 2 by introducing more complex algorithms and memory management simulations, compared to the foundational work done in Assignment 1.
-The additional analysis of performance and memory usage offers a deeper understanding of operating system functions.
+This update showcases the progress made in Assignment 2 by introducing memory management simulations, RR, Priority and FCFS scheduling algorithms, compared to the foundational work done in [Assignment 1](https://github.com/AliAbdollahian/Kernel-Simulator/tree/main/cpu%20scheduling%20simulator).
+The additional analysis of performance and memory usage was for understanding of operating system functions.
+For more detailed information, including results and analysis, please refer to the [report](https://github.com/AliAbdollahian/Kernel-Simulator/blob/main/SYSC4001-A2.pdf).

 ## Running the Program